Does Dog Anxiety Music Work? (Yes Music for Dogs is a Thing)

 If relaxing music can benefit people, why wouldn't it benefit our furry friends?

-Relaxing Music for Dogs and White Noise Specifically to Help Your Dog Relax
+Relaxing Music for Dogs and White Noise Specifically Created to Help Your Pet Dog Relax And Feel Less Anxious

 One such famous channel, boasting over half a million subscribers, is called "Relax My Dog."

-Here, mixes consist of slow tempo music, calming melodies, and they utilize instruments such as flutes and pianos to calm an anxious dog.
+Here they play music that consists of slow tempo sounds, calming melodies, and they utilize instruments such as flutes and pianos to calm an anxious dog.
 The best part?

 Each music mix is from twelve to fifteen hours long, in case the dog needs to be left alone for a more extended period, this is the music to help.